 - Listen to local amateur radio operators at 144 to 148 MHz.
 Volunteer ham radio spotters are often heard during a weather watch or a weather warning.

-For lots more information on radio scanners and related topics, check out the links on the next page!
+For lots more information on radio scanners and related topics, check out the links below!